ansys/scade-design-rules/doc/source/rules/modelling/constant_if_then_else.rst

 Verification
 ============
-This rule checks all ``if..then..else`` calls throughout the model and verifies recursively whether either of their inputs is a raw boolean value.
+This rule checks all ``if..then..else`` calls throughout the model and verifies recursively whether any of their inputs is a raw boolean value.

 Resolution
 ==========